 In fairness to the wife, having seen the roads through the towns and villages, the term narrow doesn't do them full justice, I'm not entirely certain I'd want to be a passenger whilst I was doing the driving either!

 However neither the water sports or exploring the island by car compensates for the gluttony or booziness of the holiday.
 I could and probably should, go jogging daily.
-Perhaps add an occasional hike, go for swim, cut out the drink and eat more healthily.
+Perhaps add an occasional hike, go for a swim, cut out the drink and eat more healthily.
 But I'm on holiday for goodness sake.
-If want to be miserable can stay at home.
-It's lot cheaper.
+If I want to be miserable I can stay at home.
+It's a lot cheaper.

 This was great, the sea was warm and I decided that I was right to make this a daily event.
 Then I stopped to turn round and swim back.
 It was like moving through treacle and the demoralising realisation happened.
 My swimming wasn't better, I'd just been aided by the current.